vedprakashnautiyal/KPGT/README.md

 # KPGT

+## Disclaimer

+These codes are originally taken from [lihan97/KPGT](https://github.com/lihan97/KPGT/tree/main) and modified as per needs.
+The original setup and documentation remains same.

 ## About

 This repository contains the code and resources of the following paper:

 A Knowledge-Guided Pre-training Framework for Improving Molecular Representation Learning

 ## Overview of the framework

 KPGT is a novel self-supervised learning framework for the representation learning of molecular graphs, consisting of a novel graph transformer architecture, LiGhT, and a knowledge-guided pre-training strategy.

 <p align="center">